HomeTrue North Blog

 5. The Forks National Historic Site

-The Forks National Historic Site in Winnipeg is a must-visit thing to see in Manitoba for history, culture, and outdoor enthusiasts.
+The Forks National Historic Site in Winnipeg is a must-visit when in Manitoba for history, culture, and outdoor enthusiasts.
 This famous location is near where the Red and Assiniboine Rivers meet.
 It is open all year round, with longer hours in the summer.
-Although entry is free to the public, there are admission fees for the Forks Market and the Manitoba Children's Museum.
+Although entry is free to the public, there is a fee to enter the Manitoba Children's Museum.

 Explore the site during the day or take in the views at sunset.
 Don't miss the many events, festivals, and activities hosted all year.
 Get there by car, bus, bike, or on foot.